Join David Tien on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 42:14 Summing up what mindfulness really is

-Dr. David Tian: Welcome to the DTPHD Podcast.
-My name is David Tian, and for over the past 12 years now, I’ve been helping hundreds of thousands of people in over 87 countries attain success, happiness, and fulfilment in life and love, and I’m joined today by a good friend of mine, Stefan Ravalli who is my very first meditation coach and teacher.
+Dr. David Tien: Welcome to the DTPHD Podcast.
+My name is David Tien, and for over the past 12 years now, I’ve been helping hundreds of thousands of people in over 87 countries attain success, happiness, and fulfilment in life and love, and I’m joined today by a good friend of mine, Stefan Ravalli who is my very first meditation coach and teacher.
 I’ll let him introduce himself.
 Stefan, how are you doing?

 Stefan Ravalli: Hello.
 I’m Stefan Ravalli.
 I teach meditation online and in-person, and I coach people on mastering the practice and also applying its principles to life to live a fuller, happier life.
 I just launched an education project that talks about applying meditation and mindfulness principles to service, any aspect of professional or personal service, which is kind of like an underserved part of that world.
 So yeah, that’s what I’m up to right now.

-Dr. David Tian: Awesome.
+Dr. David Tien: Awesome.
 We’re going to be talking about the difference between mindfulness meditation, which is really hot these days, and a type of meditation that I really enjoy which is a mantra-based meditation.
 But before we do that, I just wanted to say, how do we know each other?
 Stefan and I met in a bar.
 It’s one of those auspicious beginnings of many great relationships, and in the bar where you are a manager of this amazing bar at the time.
 And one of my best friends and still a very good friend of mine was also working behind the bar and has now gone on to be one of the top 20 best bars in the world, I think, and best bartender in Asia.
 That was all under your helm back then at Speakeasy.
 That relates to meditation and what you’re doing now, right?
 Maybe you could just tell us a little bit about your time behind the bar and how that relates to what you’re doing these days.